 Is it legal?

-If you’re worried about the legalities of using a VPN to book your hotels, rest assured that comparison sites don’t have a problem with this.
-These sites quote different prices for customers in different locations and browsing with a VPN can help you take advantage of these differences and make a considerable saving.
+If you’re worried about the legalities of using a VPN to book your hotels, rest assured.
+Comparison sites don’t have a problem with this.

-Looking for a good VPN to save money on hotels?
-Check out our top VPNs.
+If you’re looking for a good VPN to save money on hotels, check out our top VPNs: